dmytrii-karpeka/1-node-farm/starter/notes.md

 In addition, we've installed nodemon: locally (in project directory) and globally (across whole system).
 Then we used nodemon package for continious restart of of server, whether we make some changes to files.

+#### Adding third-party modules

+In lesson it's been used the slugify module.
+Simple library for string manipulation, which takes e.g. 'Fresh Avocados' into 'fresh-avocados'.
+It can be used in creating meaningful routes, such as 'node-farm/product/fresh-avocados' instead of '...?id=0'.

+#### Package versioning

+Let's take e.g from our package.json.
+Nodemon currently has '^3.0.1' versinon, where:

+- 3 -- major version.
+Huge new release, which can have breaking changes.
+Code might not work (changed module name for e.g.).
+- 0 -- minor version.
+Introduced some new features, without breaking old ones.
+It's compatible with previous programs, where used.
+- 1 -- patch version.
+Intented for fix bugs.

+Packages can be installed and deleted.
+To achive this use:

+- npm i or npm install node_module_name
+- npm uninstall node_module_name.

+#### Setting up Prettier

+Dotenv -- highlighting the env vars in code
+ESlint -- program to find bugs
+Image preview -- display images from code
+Prettier -- formatting code according to rules
+Pug beautify -- for building templates
+TODO highlight -- highlight TODO (BUG and FIXTHIS) Oceanic Next -- theme in course

+We've configured .prettierrc file with parammeters for formatting code and documents in VS-code.

+#### Recap of 1st Section

+We've received good foundation for ruther Node.js understanding.

+> As for me, 1st section did good work, because it refreshed my existing knowledge and simultaneously gave a few new things to consider.
+Now I know how HTML-templates work.
+What server do with them, how to use regular expressions to substitude HTML-text and how to send different pages to client from server-side.
+Also, I gained some basic knowledge about routing and definitely use it for future projects.

+---

+### SECTION 3.
+INTRODUCTION TO BACK-END DEVELOPMENT